RCN-ECS/GenomicsWorkshop/Travel.md

 We will update this page with information on parking when it becomes available.

+If you miss this boat because of unexpected travel delays, you will be able to find your way out to Catalina on the [Catalina Express](https://catalinaexpress.com/).

 ## August 19

 ### Chartered boats from Catalina to San Pedro depart at 10am from dock